AgnesNM/Angular/angularjs_recap/controllers/controllers_crash.md

 - More aligned with JavaScript class-based approaches

 #### Common $scope Pitfalls

 **1. The "Dot Rule"**
-Always use object properties when binding to scope to avoid inheritance issues:
+- Always use object properties when binding to scope to avoid inheritance issues

 ```javascript
 // Problematic: